petershin/liferay-learn/docs/dxp/latest/en/process-automation/notifications/configuring-personal-notifications.md

 # Configuring Personal Notifications

 Liferay provides integrated notification tools, so you can ensure users are alerted to platform events.
-Each user can customize which notifications they receive by enabling email, website, or mobile notifications for the desired applications.
+Users can customize which notifications they receive by enabling email, website, or mobile notifications for the desired applications.
 These settings are global in scope and determine the user's personal notifications for all Sites.

 Follow these steps to customize individual notifications: